chaitualuru/Pia/README.md

 Pia has a few issues that need to be fixed before we can push it to the Chrome Store.
 It started off as a project at the [PennApps Spring 2014](http://2014s.pennapps.com/ "PennApps Spring 2014") hackathon, and we now hope to finish it as an open-source project with your help.

-If you have any experience with web development, setting up a custom server, or working with Chrome extensions, we would really appreciate your help.
-Thank you so much!

-- Requires microphone permission each time on non-https websites
-- Toggling on and off while on the same page causes issues of Pia disappearing
-- Voice recording on second-call of Pia on the same page doesn't work
 - Voice recording should start as soon as Pia is called